astronomyk/SimCADO/SimCADO/docs/source/user_docs/1_GettingStarted.rst

 The quick, the dirty and the ugly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As seen on the :doc:`index` page, a simulation can be run using 3
+As seen on the :doc:`index <../index>` page, a simulation can be run using 3
 lines of code: ::

     >>> import simcado